Get More Facebook Views: Facebook Live

 - Start a Facebook post like normal by clicking ‘Publish’

-- The one on the left tells you a bit about Facebook Live
+The one on the left tells you a bit about Facebook Live.
+The one on the right guides you turn on your microphone.

-- When ending the broadcast, you have a couple of seconds to click ‘Cancel’ in case you stopped the stream in err.
+When ending the broadcast, you have a couple of seconds to click ‘Cancel’ in case you stopped the stream in error.
+Once complete, you can toggle the switch to save your broadcast to your camera roll upon clicking ‘Done’.

 Digital Marketing Insights & Strategy